-Correction factors are derived from the photometry results by dividing the mean globally-averaged I/F for each filter by the comparison I/F values we calculated previously.
+Finally, correction factors are derived from the photometry results by dividing the mean globally-averaged I/F for each filter by the comparison I/F values we calculated previously.
+See also Figure 21 for our photometry results for Enceladus plotted against the reference spectrum from Keith Noll.